TaintedPhoenix/myflex-automation/README.md

 ### Foreword

-Since MyFlex lacks a public API, MyFlex Automation relies on browser automation tools to emulate user actions in order to schedule Flex Blocks.
+Since MyFlex lacks a public API, MyFlex Automation relies on browser automation tools to emulate user actions to schedule Flex Blocks.
 The nature of this method means storing unencrypted Google Account credentials is unavoidable.
-For this reason, **it is VERY STRONGLY ADVISED that you deploy this program as a local instance or on a server which you have complete control over to avoid sharing unencrypted credentials with others.** This program is designed to run continously, checking every 24 hours (by default) for new Flex Blocks to have opened for enrollment.
-My personal recommendation is to host this software on something like an old laptop you leave on and plugged in.
+For this reason, **it is VERY STRONGLY ADVISED that you deploy this program as a local instance or on a server you have complete control over to avoid sharing unencrypted credentials with others.** This program is designed to run continuously, checking every 24 hours (by default) for new Flex Blocks to have opened for enrollment.
+My recommendation is to host this software on something like an old laptop you leave on and plugged in.

 ### Instructions